run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 ## Upgrade Run:ai cluster

-!!!
-Important
+### Upgrade to version 2.9

 The process of upgrading to 2.9 requires [uninstalling](./cluster-delete.md) and then [installing](./cluster-install.md) again.
 No data is lost during the process.

+!!!
+Note
     The reason for this process is that Run:ai 2.9 cluster installation no longer installs pre-requisites.
 As such ownership of dependencies such as Prometheus will be undefined if a `helm upgrade` is ran.

+After deleting the cluster, install the prerequisites.
+Specifically [Ingress Controller](cluster-prerequisites.md#ingress-controller) and [Prometheus](cluster-prerequisites.md#prometheus).

+### Upgrade

 Replace `<version>` with the new version number in the command below.
 Then run: